The following recipe was created in collaboration with Lauren Schulte. To see more of her bites and meals, visit her Instagram @TheBiteSizePantry.

-However you give thanks this year, make sure this holiday cranberry cocktail in a part of your plans.
-This is an elegant yet simple drink called a French 75 that won’t break the bar.
-Hendricks gin, cranberry simple syrup, champagne, and Heinen’s Black Cherry Sparkling Water make this a great cocktail for Thanksgiving or Christmas.
+However you celebrate the holidays this year, make sure this cranberry cocktail in a part of your plans.
+This is an elegant, yet simple drink called a French 75 that won’t break the bar.
+Hendricks gin, cranberry simple syrup, champagne and Heinen’s black cherry sparkling water make this a great cocktail for Christmas.

-All that’s left to do is pour it into a champagne flute, if going the traditional route, or into a chilled glass and top with champagne and Heinen’s Black Cherry Sparkling Water.
+All that’s left to do is pour it into a champagne flute, if going the traditional route, or into a chilled glass topped with champagne and Heinen’s black cherry sparkling water.
 I also like to add a lemon rind and a couple frozen cranberries for garnish and aromatics.

 For the Simple Syrup

 - ½ oz. cranberry simple syrup (see above)